Devon County Football Association

-The Devon County Football Association, also simply known as the Devon FA, is the governing body of football in the county of Devon.
-The Devon FA was founded in 1888 in Plymouth.
+The Devon County Football Association, also simply known as the Devon F.A., is the governing body of football in the county of Devon.
+The Devon F.A. was founded in 1888 in Plymouth.

 They run a number of league and cup competitions for teams of all levels across the county, and representative teams for Senior Ladies, Under 18 Men and Under 18 Ladies.

 History

 The Devon County Football Association was formed in 1888 at a meeting held in the pavilion of Plymouth Cricket Club, South Devon Place, which is now the Astor Playing Fields at Cattedown.
 The founding clubs were: